NotNullV1/STORMNET-MCSTORM-Client/README.md

 ![Screenshot](image/screenshot.png)

+### TL;DR: If you use any website based stresser - you are most probably getting logged no matter the stressor's claims of "no log policy".
+If you see a stressor website using cloudflare or something similar - DO NOT USE, EXIT IMMEDIATELLY!!!

 ## Introduction

 After the FBI's big seizure of stressors in December 2022, most providers just moved their services to a new domain name and continue their operations as usual, using the same unsecured and extremely dangerous techniques both to the providers as well as their clients.
 Since then, there have been new reports of stressor websites being seized and their users arrested.